How Much Does General Liability Insurance Cost in Connecticut?

 Connecticut's Legal and Regulatory Environment

 Connecticut's anti-discrimination protections apply at three employees, well below the federal threshold of 15, expanding liability exposure for smaller operations.
 State law covers race, color, religious creed, age, sex, gender identity or expression, marital status, national origin, ancestry and disability, creating broader compliance requirements than many neighboring states.
-This lower threshold means more Connecticut businesses face employment-related liability risk earlier in their growth cycle compared to federal-only jurisdictions.
+This lower threshold means more Connecticut businesses carry employment-related liability risk earlier in their growth cycle compared to federal-only jurisdictions.

 connecticut icon